Kamidi21/Kamidi21/README.md

 ## Hi there 👋

-- 🔭 I’m currently pursuing a Masters program at Northwest Missouri State University
-- 🌱 I’m currently learning fundamentals of cloud computing
+- 🔭 I’m actively seeking full-time job opportunities.
-- 👯 I’m looking to collaborate on projects and internships related to AI,ML and cloud technologies
+- 👯 I’m looking to collaborate on projects and internships
 - 🤔 I’m looking for help with career guidance
 - 💬 Ask me about anything related to my studies,interests or experiences
 - 📫 How to reach me: +16824167487